Haivision/srt/docs/API.md

 types, but this is not so in the case of getting an option value.

-**UDT project legacy note**: Almost all options from the UDT library are derived (there are a few deleted, including some deprecated already in UDT), many new SRT options have been added.
+**UDT project legacy note**: Almost all options from the UDT library are derived (there are a few deleted, including some deprecated already in UDT).
+Many new SRT options have been added.
 All options are available exclusively with the `SRTO_` prefix.
 Old names are provided as alias names in the `udt.h` legacy/C++ API file.
 Note the translation rules:
 * `UDT_` prefix from UDT options was changed to the prefix `SRTO_`
 * `UDP_` prefix from UDT options was changed to the prefix `SRTO_UDP_`
 * `SRT_` prefix in older SRT versions was changed to `SRTO_`

-The below table shows the characteristics of the options.
-Legend:
+The table further below shows the characteristics of the options, according to the following legend:

 1. **Since**